groupdocs-metadata/GroupDocs.Metadata-for-.NET/README.md

 ## GroupDocs.Metadata for .NET

-This package contains [Examples](https://github.com/groupdocs-metadata/GroupDocs.Metadata-for-.NET/tree/master/Examples), for [GroupDocs.Metadata for .NET](https://products.groupdocs.com/metadata/net) that will help you understand API's working and write your own applications and plugins.
+This package contains [Examples](https://github.com/groupdocs-metadata/GroupDocs.Metadata-for-.NET/tree/master/Examples), for [GroupDocs.Metadata for .NET](https://products.groupdocs.com/metadata/net) that will help you to understand how the API works and write your own applications and plugins.

 GroupDocs.Metadata for .NET provides easy ways to manage metadata in various formats.
-It enables user to read, write, update and remove the metadata of documents (word, spreadsheet, presentation, PDF) and images (JPEG, PNG, GIF).
-Its also provides the fucntionality to compare metadata in document files.
+It enables the user to read, write, update and remove metadata of documents (word, spreadsheet, presentation, PDF), images (JPEG, PNG, GIF), videos (FLV, MKV, ASF, MOV, AVI) and many other formats.

 <p align="center">